csar8594/reachability_solver/README.md

 ## Prerequisites:
 - **Linux** system _(standalone application build for Linux only_

-## Structure of the Graph text file:
+## Structure of the graph text-file:
 For the input graph you can create your own by following these instructions:
 - create an empty .txt file with any filename you want
 - input lines as followed: